sentinel1909/jeff-mitchell-dev-v2/content/resources/_index.md

 template = "resources.html"
 +++

-.This is my sort of clearing house of resources, both Rust related and Rust adjacent.
+This is my sort of clearing house of resources, both Rust related and Rust adjacent.

 ### Rust Language